-Another instance where healthcare IT technology made a difference was at Compass Medical.
-With the help of the eClinicalWorks EHR, providers were able to screen over 2,000 patients at risk for lung cancer, detecting and treating cancer in 19 patients.
+For example, with the help of the eClinicalWorks® EHR, providers at Compass Medical were able to screen over 2,000 patients at risk for lung cancer, detecting and treating cancer in 19 patients.

 “Our ability to do that work is aided by the systems that we’ve set up, the questionnaires, the templates, the Order Forms.
 We then track and follow these patients carefully over time because they have to have annual scans,” said Dr. Michael Myers, Chief Medical Officer for the practice.

 Throughout 2020 and 2021, COVID-19 forced deep changes in the way providers practiced healthcare and how people lived their lives.
 But the wide availability of telehealth solutions and tools for safe, contactless check-in has helped practices rebuild the volume of patient visits they enjoyed prior to the pandemic.

 As we enter 2022, practices and patients — even those with chronic illness — can be confident that their office visits will be safe.